hypothesis/dev/docs/How do we lay out public and private modules in a Python package?.md

 2. Names that are **not** part of a class, module or (sub)package's public interface **do** have a leading underscore

 3. The "public interface" of a class, module or (sub)package means all the names that are meant to be called by **code outside of that package**.
-The public names could be called by code from other (sub)packages of the same app, or they could be called by third-party frameworks such as Pyramid (for example when Pyramid calls an app's views), etc.
+The public names could be called by code from other class, modules or (sub)packages of the same app, or they could be called by third-party frameworks such as Pyramid (for example when Pyramid calls an app's views), etc.

 4. For example:

    1. **Classes:** public attributes and methods of a class don't have leading underscores.
 Private attributes and methods within a class do have leading underscores.
    2. **Modules:** public classes, functions and other top-level names within a module don't have leading underscores.
 Private attributes, methods and names within a module do have leading underscores.
    3. **Packages:** public modules within a package don't have leading underscores on their filenames, e.g. `foo.py`.
-Private modules within a package do have leading underscore, e.g. `_foo.py`.
+Private modules within a package do have leading underscores, e.g. `_foo.py`.
 Similarly a public subpackage would have no leading underscore (`bar/`), a private subpackage would have a leading underscore (`_bar/`).

 This approach is inspired by [PEP 8](https://www.python.org/dev/peps/pep-0008/)'s guidelines on [public and internal interfaces](https://www.python.org/dev/peps/pep-0008/#public-and-internal-interfaces), which say: